lordmulder/DynamicAudioNormalizer/README.md

 -------------------------------------------------------------------------------

 ### Version 2.06 (2014-??-??) ###
-* Implemented [Winamp](http://www.winamp.com/) wrapper → Dynamic Audio Normalizer can now be used a Winamp plug-in
+* Implemented [Winamp](http://www.winamp.com/) wrapper → Dynamic Audio Normalizer can now be used as Winamp plug-in
-* VST wrapper: Fixed potential audio corruptions due to inconsistent delays
+* VST wrapper: Fixed potential audio corruptions due to the occasional insertion of "silent" samples
-* Security fixed: Eliminated a potential "double free" crash in the VST wrapper code
+* VST wrapper: Fixed a potential "double free" crash in the VST wrapper code
+* Core library: Fixed <tt>reset()</tt> API to actually work as expected (some state was *not* cleared before)
+* Core library: Make sure the number of delayed samples remains *constant* throughout the process

 ### Version 2.05 (2014-09-10) ###
 * Significant overhaul of the *compression* (thresholding) function